lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Let's practice using `glmer` and seeing what it outputs.
+Let's practice using `glmer` and see what it outputs.
 There are several things you need to consider and be aware of when running `glmer` models.
 This is were your knowledge of transforming variables comes into use, since the numerical value of the predictors can make a big impact on whether the model works or not.

 Most of these exercises will lead to either warnings or errors, which are due to what the predictor's values are.
 Because running `glmer` can be computational expensive, the Framingham dataset has been reduced in size and is found in the `sample_tidied_framingham` dataset.